spigell/pulumi-hcloud-kube-hetzner/docs/k8s.md

           allowed-ips:
             - '102.0.0.0/8' # <--- Allow access to the k8s api from the this cidr!
 ```
-Internal networks and wireguard networks are considered as *secured*.
+Internal network networks are considered as *secured*.
 So, no rules will be applied for them.

 ## Node Management
 ### Node Labels and Taints and K3S